aaronparker/fslogix/docs/APPKEYS.md

 . .\Get-ApplicationRegistryKey.ps1 -SeachString "Visio"
 ```

 The value for SearchString can be passed to `Get-ApplicationRegistryKey.ps1` via the pipeline.
-To search for Registry keys specific to Visio and Project by passing strings to Get-ApplicationRegistryKey.ps1 via the pilpeline, use:
+To search for Registry keys specific to Visio and Project by passing strings to Get-ApplicationRegistryKey.ps1 via the pipeline, use:

 ```powershell
 C:\> "Visio", "Project" | .\Get-ApplicationRegistryKey.ps1